What is skin cancer?

 The differential diagnosis of skin cancer depends on the specific lesion.

 What is the treatment for skin cancer?

-Early treatment of a skin cancer is usually cures it.
-The majority of skin cancers are treated surgically, using local anaesthetic to numb the skin.
+Early treatment of skin cancer usually cures it.
+The majority of skin cancers are treated surgically, using a local anaesthetic to numb the skin.
 Surgical techniques include:

 Treatment options for superficial skin cancers include:

 - Minor surgery including curettage and diathermy/cautery and electrosurgery